 - MH6025 Leadership and Academic Programme Development (10 credits)

-- MH6026 Contemporary Health Professions' Education Methods (10 credits)
+- MH6021 Online and Simulation-based Approaches to Health Professions' Education (10 credits)

-Students are required to engage with online materials and attend in person on campus at a limited number of workshops (at PG Diploma level), contribute to online discussions, link with peers, perform and reflect on teaching practice, and complete personal reading and written assignments.
-Face to face and online work including completion of online materials and contribution to discussions is expected to take in the region of 40 hours per 10 credit ECTS module.
-Additional time should be spent on self-directed reading, planning, performing and reflecting on teaching.
+You will be required to engage with online materials, contribute to online discussions, link with peers, perform and reflect on teaching practice, and complete personal reading and written assignments.
+The completion of online materials and contribution to discussions is expected to take in the region of 40 hours per 10-credit ECTS module.
+Additional time should be spent on self-directed reading, planning, performing, and reflecting on teaching.

-There is no work placement in this programme but students are expected to be able to access teaching opportunities to allow completion of compulsory assignments.
+There is no work placement in this programme, but you will be expected to be able to access teaching opportunities to allow the completion of compulsory assignments.

 - Basic computing and word processing skills

-- PC or a laptop with an up to date operating systems capable of playing SCORM packages
+- PC or a laptop with an up to date operating system capable of playing SCORM packages

 - Camera for recording a teaching episode (smartphone camera will suffice)